 Nothing in these Requirements and Recommendations shall necessitate that the Operator or any person acting under their direction undertake an activity that would be considered unsafe under the circumstances.
 The Operator and persons acting under their direction shall continue to comply with the requirements and standards established by the Occupational Health and Safety Act and its associated Regulations.
-The Occupational Health and Safety Division of Service NL provides a document Safety Guidelines for Mineral Exploration in Newfoundland and Labrador, available at: http://www.servicenl.gov.nl.ca/ohs/OHS%20Mineral%20Exploration%20Guide%202014.pdf
+The Occupational Health and Safety Division of Digital Government and Service NL provides a guidance document titled Safety Guidelines for Mineral Exploration in Newfoundland and Labrador.

-13.0.
-The Operator shall ensure that each person working with fuel or oil is fully informed of the following Requirements and Recommendations, as applicable.

-13.1.
-In the event of a spill or leak, the Operator or the person(s) in control of the situation must make every effort to:

-STEP 1: Prevent further spillage or leakage.

-STEP 2: Contain the spill - above all, prevent the spill from entering a waterbody or watercourse.
+- 13.0.
+The Operator shall ensure that each person working with fuel or oil is fully informed of the following Requirements and Recommendations, as applicable. - 13.1.
+In the event of a spill or leak, the Operator or the person(s) in control of the situation to the extent that they consider it would be safe to do so shall carry out the following steps: - STEP 1: Prevent further spillage or leakage. - STEP 2: Contain the spill above all, prevent the spill from entering a waterbody or watercourse.